Envek/rubyworld-keep-it-ruby/slides.md

 more customers, happier customers

 <!--
-A new happy customer of your product!
+A new happy customers of your product!
 And that's great.

+We'd like to reiterate that expressiveness of Ruby allows nice, natural integration of anything to a Ruby application!
 -->

 ---